This article is written by Pragati Singh, from Lucknow University and Neha Mohanty.

 - Once the party decides which child are they going to adopt they file the petition at the court of apt jurisdiction, where court hearing takes place regarding adoption (the court is required to dispose the adoption case within 2 months).

 - Once the Court issues the decree, the adoption is finalized.

-Under The Guardianship and Wards Act, 1890 the party seeking guardianship has to file application to the Court where they provide complete information on them, reasons behind to become guardian of a child and other information asked in the application.
-After admitting the application, the court will set the date of hearing where it will hear and view evidence, requirements and considering the interests of a minor, then court will decide whether the guardianship of a minor should be given to such party or not.
+Under the Guardianship and Wards Act, 1890, the party seeking guardianship has to file application to the Court where they provide complete information on them, reasons behind to become guardian of a child and other information asked in the application.
+After admitting the application, the court will set the date of hearing where it will hear and view evidence, requirements and considering the interests of a minor, then the court will decide whether the guardianship of a minor should be given to such party or not.

 There is a directive that adoption proceedings have to be completed within two hearings, and the petition has to be disposed of within two months of the filing of the petition.
 The certified copy of the order has to be obtained by the agency within 10 days.
 The agency must also obtain the birth certificate of the child, with the names of the adoptive parents.

 Step 1: Registration